DIFFERENT ROLES AND DESIGNS OF HETERO-GATE DIELECTRIC IN SINGLE- AND DOUBLE-GATE TUNNEL FIELD-EFFECT TRANSISTORS

 Authors

-• Nguyễn Đăng Chiến Dalat University
+• Nguyễn Đăng Chiến Dalat University, Viet Nam

 DOI: